Scarlet Rebels – Show Your Colours

 ‘Returning Light’ is the third barnstorming song on ‘Show Your Colours’.
 I love the melodic hard rock numbers, but the real gems for me are when you can hear Wayne Doyle open up his heart and expose himself to some real emotionally delivered songs and this one is the absolute pinnacle of the album.
 I could imagine this with a choir or an orchestra and it would just bring people to tears.
 Its stunning, absolutely stunning.
 ‘Losing End’ is a song that could easily be from the Foo Fighters, and goes toe to toe with the Grohl.
 Last and by no means least is a Scarlet Rebels ‘balls out rock song’ in the vein of bands like ‘DC, Krokus and Accept where it is all about the riff and the chorus.

 Its the kind of album that you could be blindfolded with a pin in hand, and the song you pick could easily be a single or a favourite.
-Scarlet Rebels have a contender here, because the songs range from ‘great’, to ‘excellent’ and have 3 ‘absolute stunners’.
+Scarlet Rebels have a contender here, because the songs range from ‘great’, to ‘excellent’.
 There are songs here for every day and every emotion.
-Four or five listens in and I’m trying to be a bit picky, but I cant really find anything!

 Its almost a perfect storm, all five guys hitting peak performance, a pounding rhythm section from Gary Doyle and Esmonde, a three guitar attack from W Doyle, Jones and Townshend, and some great vocals from Wayne Doyle.